KargJonas/2D-Game-Engine/README.md

+> Warning!
+I wrote this quite a while ago.
+I would not recommend you actually use it for anythin serious.

 # 2D-Game-Engine
 **Made by Jonas Karg 2018**<br>
 A standalone 2D Game Engine based on JavaScript - mainly made for topdown browsergames<br>